Vilos92/polynote/README.md

 If you would like to mount a persistent volume for your notebooks, include the `-v` flag.
 The following example will mount the container's `notebooks/` directory to `$HOME/poly-notes`

 **Example**: `docker run -p 8192:8192 -v $HOME/poly-notes:/usr/src/app/polynote/notebooks --name=polynote -d -t greglinscheid/polynote:latest`

+If you would like to include opencv dependencies in your container, use the `opencv` tag instead:

+**Example**: `docker run -p 8192:8192 -v $HOME/poly-notes:/usr/src/app/polynote/notebooks --name=polynote -d -t greglinscheid/polynote:opencv`

 ## Adding more packages
 To add more packages, you can `exec` into the running container and install them.